 VIP 360: Comprehensively Improves your Organization's Ability to Effectively Engage Volunteers

 The United Way Volunteer Impact Partnership 360 (VIP 360) is a comprehensive planning program designed to help organizations more effectively recruit, engage and retain high-value volunteers.
-Developed by United Way of King County and 501 Commons, and now entering its 5th year, VIP 360 is a free program that will provide over $15,000 in capacity building services to strengthen your organization's ability to deliver its mission by effectively engaging volunteers.
+Developed by United Way of King County and 501 Commons, and now in its 5th year, VIP 360 is a free program that provides more than$15,000 in capacity building services to strengthen your organization's ability to deliver its mission by effectively engaging volunteers.

 The program incorporates the following elements:

 Does VIP 360 work?
-The 68 organizations that participated in VIP 360 in 2010, 2011, 2012 and 2013 attest to advancements in their volunteer engagement practices as a result of this effort.
+The 86 organizations that have participated in VIP 360 attest to advancements in their volunteer engagement practices as a result of this effort.